mheily/jobd/README.md

 For an introduction to jobd, please read the [jobd handbook](http://mheily.github.io/jobd/).

+There is a [slide deck](https://docs.google.com/presentation/d/1QY1p8H-tmWw4h5mL63nboFefuMxmDcOPMeyqJJqqF4M/edit?usp=sharing) that was presented at the
+2016 FreeBSD developer summit at BSDcan.

+## OLD DOCUMENTATION BELOW

+Everything past this point needs to be rewritten to reflect the new goals for jobd.

 ## Overview

 relaunchd is a service management daemon that is similar to the launchd(8)